Citizenship Attorney & Naturalization Lawyer in Houston

 As stated above, naturalization requires many steps.
 These include:

-- Determine eligibility: Before starting the process, ensure that you meet the eligibility criteria for naturalization (explained above).
+- Determine Eligibility: Before starting the process, ensure that you meet the eligibility criteria for naturalization (explained above).

 - Complete Form N-400: Fill out the Application for Naturalization (Form N-400) to start the process.